Mithrandir21/monkey_barrel_comedy_app/README.md

 ## Known Issues

 - There is currently an issue with SQLDelight and the construction of a single table.
 An 'in-memory' DB is currently being used until the issue has been resolved.
 [Bug Report](https://github.com/cashapp/sqldelight/issues/5291)
+- iOS app is currently under development, and might not work correctly.
+Please feel free to contribute to a functioning iOS app.

 ## How to contribute
 - Take the code and do new things with it.